robertshaw87/code-drills/15 - Algorithms/02 - Spiral Matrix/README.md

     * The elements are not guaranteed to be in ascending order during the iteration.
 The example matrix was provided to clearly demonstrate the order of iteration.

 * This can be a very challenging exercise, so refer to the hints if you're stuck.
+    * Spiral iteration through a matrix is a fairly common concept to test job applicants on, so try your best!

+* A `test.js` file has been provided for your convenience.